Shanaz Ikonne, PLLC

 For the logo, she wanted to incorporate a crown, referencing her sons.
 I took that visual and also made it representative of knowing and living in your worth as a person.

 After solidifying the brand, I then moved on to designing the website.
-I did a comprehensive analysis of the website's content, organizing it into an architecture that made sense and adjusting the content to be more relatable and readable.
+I did a comprehensive analysis of the website's content, organizing the architecture and adjusting the content to be more relatable and readable.

 Once the content was finalized, I moved forward to implementing the brand to the website, setting up the Wix account with the typography, colors, and imagery matching the "Like Home" aesthetic.